LucaGiangregorio93/luca.giangregorio.github.io/content/projects/ft/ft.md

 ---

-Future projects aim to exploit the social security administrative data of Italy (provided by Italian Social Security Institute - INPS) and Spain (Muestra Continua de Vida Laboral) to investigate - over time - the outsourcing effects (i.e., contracting out) on wage inequality.
-Furthermore, in the case of Spain, it allows to decompose the direct and indirect effects of minimum wage on the overall wage inequality.
+VisitINPS research fellowship (type B) with Marta Fana and Michele Raitano on "The impact of domestic outsourcing on wages along the productive structure: evidence from Italian Administrative data".
+Exploiting the matched employer-employee administrative data, we investigate the effects of domestic outsourcing strategy in Italy on wages, intensive, and extensive margin of Italian workers.

+Using similar data for Spain (Muestra Continua de Vida Laboral), we investigate whether the 2019 minimum wage increase have differential effects for outsourced vs in-house workers, its reallocation, spillover, employment, and redistributive effects.